top of page

 The noun 'causation' shares its etymological roots with the word 'cause.'
 It is derived from the Latin word 'causatio,' which stems from 'causa,' meaning 'cause' or 'reason.'
 'Causation' refers to the relationship between cause and effect, where one event or action is responsible for bringing about another.
 This concept has been a subject of philosophical inquiry for centuries, with thinkers like Aristotle and Hume delving into the nature of causation.
 In modern times, the term is fundamental in various fields, including philosophy, science, and law, as it helps explain how events and actions are linked in a chain of cause-and-effect relationships.
 The etymology of 'causation' highlights its connection to the concept of causality and emphasizes its role in understanding the fundamental principles governing the world around us.

-Quiz: Find the meaning of the noun causation:
+Find the correct meaning of the noun causation:

 Try Again!